 Bonding - Two fabrics are attached to each other by a special adhesive.

-Body - Characteristics of body-binding in fabric are diagonally running body-lines (grades) within the material.
-Depending on the actual body required these are more or less pronounced.
-A typical fabric showing body-binding is the classic Jeans material in which clear diagonal lines run across the material.
+Body - Characteristics of Body are diagonal running binding lines (grades) within the fabric.
+Depending on the fabric they appear more or less prominent.
+A typical fabric for body-binding is the jeans fabric, showing definite diagonal lines.